addulac/phd/source/13_models.md

 \noindent
 **Optimization of concentration parameter**

 In the CRF, $G_0$ and $G_j$ have been integrated out, thus the component assignment are only conditioned by the base measure $H$ and the concentration parameters $\gamma$ and $\alpha_0$.
-One way to optimize those concentration parameters, proposed by [@HDP], is to use auxiliary variable sampling method [@escobar1995bayesian].
+One way to optimize those concentration parameters, proposed by [@teh2006hierarchical], is to use auxiliary variable sampling method [@escobar1995bayesian].
 In this scheme, auxiliary variables $u$ and $v$ are introduced, and we assume that priors for concentration parameters are gamma distributed.

 Keeping the CRF notations and given the tables configuration $m_j.$ and the client configuration $n_{j\bm{..}}$ in the CRF, we have for the parameter $\alpha_0$, governing the number of tables $m_{\bm{..}}$, the following posterior distribution:
 \begin{gather*}